 If you are using a dash cam in your own vehicle for personal use, you will be exempt from GDPR requirements.
 Any business use will need to be regulated however, to avoid extensive fines.

 GDPR (General Data Protection Regulation) is an act that dictates EU security and privacy laws and governs the possession, usage and storage of personal data.

 Dash cams that record video and audio and store the data must be GDPR compliant.
 Individuals featured in dash camera footage have data protection rights over personal data – i.e. video or audio footage that shows their face or captures other sensitive information, such as registration plate number.

 This data must be protected by the company taking and using the footage to avoid penalties, usually in the form of a hefty fine.
 Breaching GDPR rules as a business will lead to an investigation by regulators, the ICO, and serious consequences.

 As it stands, dash cams aren’t classed as an invasion of privacy as long as GDPR rules are adhered to.
 In terms of dash camera usage in business, employees must be informed of the fact that they are being recorded in order to avoid claims of invasion of privacy.

 Dash cams are now a common fixture in many company vehicles.
 They are proven to combat fraudulent claims and reduce at-fault accident rates, in turn leading to reductions in insurance premiums.

-However, these vehicle cameras do fall under the General Data Protection Regulation (GDPR), which came into force in May 2018.
-GDPR granted new data protection rights to individuals with regards to their personal data, and puts new obligations on companies that store personal data.
+However, these vehicle cameras do fall under the General Data Protection Regulation, which came into force in May 2018.
+GDPR grants new data protection rights to individuals with regards to their personal data and puts new obligations on companies that store personal data.